LaughingAlienBuddha/PatronFree/README.md

 # PatronFree

-Community-powered funding with transparent accountability for creators.

-## Overview

-PatronFree is an open-source, community-first funding platform that empowers creators — including open-source maintainers — to receive direct support from their communities.
+PatronFree aims to create a sustainable, community-governed funding ecosystem where creators — from open-source developers to digital builders — can receive transparent, democratic support.

-The platform combines one-click tipping with a democratic Community Grant Pool, where contributors collectively decide which projects should receive pooled funding.
-PatronFree focuses on transparency, simplicity, and fast deployment — making it ideal for hackathons and real-world iteration.

 ---

 ## Problem

-Creators and OSS maintainers struggle to secure sustainable, community-backed funding.
-Existing platforms are centralized and rarely allow communities to democratically allocate pooled support.
+Creators — including open-source maintainers — struggle to secure sustainable, community-backed funding.
+Existing platforms are centralized, opaque, and rarely allow communities to democratically allocate pooled support.

 ---

+## Overview

+PatronFree is an open-source, community-first funding platform that enables creators to receive direct support from their communities.
+It combines one-click tipping with a democratic Community Grant Pool, where contributors collectively decide how pooled funds are allocated.

+Designed to be simple, transparent, and hackathon-friendly, PatronFree focuses on fast deployment, clear user flows, and community governance without relying on complex infrastructure.

+---

-## PatronFree MVP
+## 🛠️ PatronFree MVP

 The MVP includes: